salah-jr/My-blog-articles/cm24oq6bw000509l38aghbhxs.md

 ## Event-Driven APIs

-In traditional request–response APIs, data can quickly become outdated, especially for services with constantly changing information.
+In traditional request-response APIs, data can quickly become outdated, especially for services with constantly changing information.
 Developers often use **polling** which is the process of checking for updates by repeatedly querying the API at set intervals.

-* **Low Frequency Polling**: If developers poll infrequently, they may miss important events, such as resource creation, updates, or deletions.
+* **Low-Frequency Polling**: If developers poll infrequently, they may miss important events, such as resource creation, updates, or deletions.

-* **High Frequency Polling**: Polling too often can waste resources, as most API calls may return no new data.
+* **High-Frequency Polling**: Polling too often can waste resources, as most API calls may return no new data.
 For example, a study by Zapier found that only about 1.5% of their polling calls returned fresh data.

 To address this issue and share real-time data about events, there are three common methods: **WebHooks**, **WebSockets**, and **HTTP Streaming**.